medplum/medplum/packages/docs/docs/self-hosting/config-settings.md

 Medplum server can be configured to require an SSL connection to the database.
 There are three notable configuration settings for this:

-1. `database/ssl/require` - Optional boolean flag to require SSL when connecting to the database.
+1. `database.ssl.require` - Optional boolean flag to require SSL when connecting to the database.
-2. `database/ssl/ca` - Optional trusted CA certificates.
+2. `database.ssl.ca` - Optional trusted CA certificates.
 Default is to trust the well-known CAs curated by Mozilla.
-3. `database/ssl/rejectUnauthorized` - Optional boolean flag to reject any connection which is not authorized with the list of supplied CAs.
+3. `database.ssl.rejectUnauthorized` - Optional boolean flag to reject any connection which is not authorized with the list of supplied CAs.

 In general, the `require` flag should be set to `true` to ensure that all connections to the database are encrypted.
 The `ca` and `rejectUnauthorized` flags are optional and can be used to further secure the connection.